 Temperature — Colder surroundings make your battery drain faster.
 During the winter it’s best to store your battery inside to maximise its performance.

 Terrain — Your range will be lower if you take steep hills than if you stay on flat roads.
 Poor quality roads, gravel and uneven forest paths also drain the battery faster than good tarmac.

 Wind — The stronger the wind, the shorter the range.

 Ride mode - If you own a Cowboy 4 (ST) or later, you can change your motor assistance level in your ride settings.
 You'll consume around 25% less battery when switching from Adaptive to Eco.

 Weight - The more load your bike has to carry (weight of the rider, additional accessories mounted, packages transported, etc), the faster your battery will drain.

 Ageing - Batteries slowly lose capacity over time, so your range is expected to slowly decrease as the bike ages.
 Just like a phone will not last a full day on a charge anymore after a couple of years.
-You can expect to reach 70% of your initial capacity after around 500 charge cycles.

 Storage - Avoid leaving your battery on zero charge for prolonged periods.
 This will negatively and permanently affect the battery capacity.
 The bike is always on standby and so continuously consumes a little bit of power.
 If you are planning to not use your bike for a prolonged period of time, we suggest you take the battery out of the bike.